-Inspiring Our Children to Pursue STEM Through the Olympics
+Inspiring Children to Pursue STEM With the Olympics

 The world's top athletes are competing at the 2014 Winter Olympic Games in Sochi, Russia.
 Their talents and abilities are truly amazing.
 Their preparation and dedication to their sport and their country are inspiring.
 No doubt, millions of children watch these athletes with similar dreams of achieving athletic excellence.
 But as I previously wrote, the likelihood that any child will reach the pinnacle of sports is slim.
 However, there is great opportunity for our athletically passionate students to continue their love of sports through their careers.
 The fields of science, technology, engineering and math (STEM) have as much to do with athletics as the athletes themselves, and the Olympics show us just how much STEM goes into making our athletes, and the fields they compete on, ready for competition.